[Aomori Prefecture] 8 famous waters in Aomori Prefecture! A treasure trove of refreshing spring water nurtured by the blue forest!

 GOOGLE MAP

-Top 3 delicious spring waters popular in Aomori Prefecture!
+Top 3 delicious spring waters in Aomori Prefecture!

-There are many delicious spring waters in the prefecture, but the three spring waters introduced below are particularly popular.
+There are many delicious springs in the prefecture, but the three we will introduce below are particularly popular

-The spring water that collects in the depression is said to be home to a water god (dragon god) called "Towada-sama," and it is called "Towada" because of the belief that this dragon god is enshrined.
+The spring water that collects in the depression is believed to be inhabited by a water god (dragon god) called "Towada-sama," and the area is called "Towada" because of the belief in worshiping this dragon god

 INFORMATION